Edit

 Summary:

-- If you need the strictest least-privilege approach, create or combine custom roles that only include the relevant list/describe/get actions for Compute Engine, Cloud SQL, GKE, and Cloud Storage.
+• For the strictest least-privilege approach, create or combine custom roles that only include the relevant list, describe, and get actions for Compute Engine, Cloud SQL, GKE, and Cloud Storage.

-- List VM instances, machine types, instance group managers, etc.
+• List VM instances, machine types, instance group managers, and similar resources.

-This read-level access allows enumerating resource counts and gathering metadata without modifying or creating any resources.
+This read-level access lets you enumerate resource counts and gather metadata without modifying or creating any resources.

 Assign onboarded assets